The White Dragon of the English

 Over the strife of the valiant;

-His joy is the clashing swords and broken bucklers;
+His joy is the clashing swords as well as busted bucklers;

-He loves to lick the hissing blood as it bursts warm from the wound!
+He loves to lick the hissing blood as it ruptures warm from the wound!

 The strong armour is pierced by the lance:

-Shrink not then from your doom, sons of the sword!
+Shrink not then from your doom, children of the sword!

 Strong be your swords while your blood is warm.